keith-oak/unifiedcatalogpy/README.md

 ## Overview 🔥

 UnifiedCatalogPy simplifies the interaction with Microsoft Purview's Unified Catalog API.
-It provides a set of features that allow you to manage and interact with various data governance elements, including operations for creating, retrieving, updating, and deleting business concepts:
+It provides a set of features that allow you to manage and interact with various data governance elements, including operations for creating, retrieving, updating, and deleting business concepts.

+**Interact with:**

 - Governance Domains (Discovery and Management)
   - Glossary Terms